What do the 70 cent and 25 cent phone taxes for 911 support?

 The Washington Administrative Code (WAC) stipulates what enhanced 9-1-1 tax revenue can be used for.
 Generally, it can only be spent to support enhanced 9-1-1 equipment and services.
 In 2003, Kittitas County will collect about $200,000 from 911 taxes tax to support KITTCOM, but our incoming 9-1-1 telephone trunks and database charges alone will cost about $140,000.
 (The reason that 9-1-1 calls appear to be “free” to callers is because 9-1-1 centers must pay the local exchange carriers for the network and line charges.)
 Additional necessary 911 services and maintenance will use up the rest of the locally collected money.

-A $.20 per line tax is collected at the State level and these funds are allocated back to the counties to pay for additional WAC eligible expenses if a county (like Kittitas) has insufficient local phone tax revenue from the $.70 tax to completely support itself.
+A 25 cents per line tax is collected at the State level and these funds are allocated back to the counties to pay for additional WAC eligible expenses if a county (like Kittitas) has insufficient local phone tax revenue from the 70 cent tax to completely support itself.
 The intent of this program was to assist small counties with low populations to implement and maintain enhanced 9-1-1 systems so it is available to all residents statewide.
 The Washington State Enhanced 9-1-1 Program Office staff allocates these funds.

 Some people believe that these taxes fully support the entire 9-1-1 system including all operations and salaries, but that is not the case.
 Most of KITTCOM’s operating expenses are paid for by the public safety agencies that KITTCOM serves.

 In 2003, the tax on cellular phones was changed to be equal to the tax rates for wireline phones.
 These funds help pay for systems that assist 911 dispatchers by providing a caller’s cellular phone number and either the cell site location the caller’s signal is hitting (FCC Phase I) or the location of the caller (FCC Phase II).